Running AGL on Intel MinnowBoard (and most Intel 64 bits HW)

 This documentation is aiming at people who want to run Automotive Grade

-In addition to the MinnowBoard, support for the the Joule Developer Kit has been added.
-You need to run the 64 bits version of the UEFI boot.
+In addition to the MinnowBoard, support for the Joule Developer Kit has been added.
+You need to run the 64-bit version of the UEFI bootloader.
+MinnowBoard Max and Turbot as well as Joule are both 64-bit capable.

-- This page is more focused on please willing to create bespoke AGL image and BSP.
+Note: This page is more focused on those who want to create bespoke AGL images and BSPs.

-If you are more interested by Apps creation, please visit [ Developing Apps for AGL](https://wiki.automotivelinux.org/agl-distro/developer_resources_intel_apps)
+If you are interested in creating applications to run on AGL, please visit the Developing Apps for AGL documentation.

-UEFI has evolved a lot recently and you likely want to check that your HW firmware is up-to-date, this is mandatory for the Minnowboard and the Joule.
+UEFI has evolved a lot recently and you likely want to check that your HW firmware is up-to-date, this is mandatory for both the MinnowBoard and the Joule.

 Where to find an AGL bootable image